landeco-jonesctr/codeblitz1/README.md

 4. Make a profile of your **favorite field site**, vacation spot, or hiking trail.
 The important part is that its a real place that you know well and possibly have photos of.
 But this is all just practice, so whatever you want is fine.
 Could be imaginary I suppose.
 5.  **Using the Markdown language**, fill in the fill in the requested information about your selected site.
 You'll need to insert photos, captions, format text, links, bullets etc. See here for a [Markdown Syntax Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)
 6. You will see a template website where you'll fill out the following sections.
 Each section denotes header levels for your profile.
 Fill out each section, using markdown syntax to add complexity complexity.
-7.  <code style="color:red">**You will include some some false information and errors in your profile.**</code> This is so that we can collaboratively edit later!
+7.  **You will include some some false information and errors in your profile.
+This is so that we can collaboratively edit later!
 8. When you are finished, be sure to **Commit the changes to your branch**
 9. Open a pull request from your branch to `main` which we will merge
 10. Once merged, your profile will eventually appear here: <https://landeco-jonesctr.github.io/codeblitz1/> (after Khanh updates the yml file and knits the website together).